microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroupPermissionGrant.md

 # Get-EntraGroupPermissionGrant

-## SYNOPSIS
+## Synopsis

-Retrieves a list of permission grants that have been consented for this group.
+retrieves a list of permission grants that have been consented for this group.

-## SYNTAX
+## Syntax

 ```powershell
 Get-EntraGroupPermissionGrant